tdpham2/pacmof2/README.md

-# PACMOF2: Predicting Partial Atomic Charges in Metal-Organic Frameworks
+# PACMOF2: Predicting Partial Atomic Charges in Metal-Organic Frameworks: An Extension to Ionic MOFs

 ## Overview
 PACMOF2 is a Python package designed to predict partial atomic charges in Metal-Organic Frameworks (MOFs) with Density Functional Theory (DFT) level accuracy.
 It includes two pre-trained machine learning models: `PACMOF2_neutral` for neutral MOFs and `PACMOF2_ionic` for ionic MOFs.
 Detailed methods and implementation can be found in our upcoming publication.
 Associated data (models, DDEC6 data, PACMOF2 prediction data) for the project is available on Zenodo: https://zenodo.org/records/12747095

 ## Installation
-PACMOF2 has been tested with Python 3.9 and requires the following dependencies:
+PACMOF2 has been tested with Python 3.9 and requires the following dependencies.
+Newer versions of these dependencies may work as well, but we did not test them.

 - Pymatgen (2023.10.4)
 - Atomic Simulation Environment (ASE) (3.22.1)